huhanGitHub/huhanGitHub.github.io/_pages/about.md

 **Upon completing my PhD program, I will dedicate my research to LLM4Code,  including code generation, code summaries, and developing code LLMs.**
-If you are interested in collaborating on a project or paper with me, please feel free to send me an email at agmaiofhuhan@gmail.com, or han.hu@monash.edu.
+If you are interested in collaborating on a project or paper with me, please feel free to send me an email at agmaiofhuhan@gmail.com.

 ## Actively Seeking Full-time Employment